 Digital download of my original and comprehensive Garden Journal and Planner.
-I pay for hosting fees and flats of peaches and canning tomatoes and pickling cucumbers with those sales.
+I think this is a great tool to help gardeners become even better gardeners.
+Sales from the Garden Journal pay for hosting fees and flats of peaches and canning tomatoes and pickling cucumbers.
 Thank you!

 - Free Stuff

-- Advertisements, Sponsored Posts, Inline Text Ads, Graphic Ads and other Sneaky Shit
+- Inline Text Ads, Paid Backlinks and other Sneaky Shit

 There are currently no text ads on this site.
 People want to pay me to sneak text link ads into my posts without you knowing they are ads, and they want to pay me to write crap fake blog posts that “just happen to talk about” the product they want me to sell to you.
 They also want to pay me to publish the fake crap blog post they wrote to promote their artificial turf company…or whatever.
 These requests happen all…the…time.
 Consider that your inside look at the underbelly of blog monetization in the real world.
 Gross, huh?
 I tell these people to go straight to spam hell, or don’t get back to them, which is basically the same thing.